-Conference notes on how leaders and members can revitalize a church.
+How leaders and members can revitalize a local church.

 Each year, Southern Baptists birth 1,000 local churches per year and bury 900 local churches.
 Membership numbers at churches within the Southern Baptist Convention lag the population growth in the US.
 In part, this is because formerly Baptist churches no longer wish to be associated with the name Southern Baptist, which has unfortunate connections to American slavery.
 Many of these churches change their names and continue with solid Biblical teaching as before.
 Christ is still being proclaimed, and there seems little reason for concern.